bruceharrison1984/chronos-ami/README.md

   - `cwagent` has `adm` permissions

 ## Services
-Two services are available to run depending on your use case. **Both services should never be running at the same time.**
+Four services are available to run depending on your use case. **Both services should never be running at the same time.**

 - cardano-block-producer.service
   - Start this service to make the node a block-producer
   - Keys must be in /cardano/keys prior to starting
 - cardano-relay.service
   - Start this service to make the node a relay
+- prometheus-to-cloudwatch
+  - Start this to begin sending Prometheus metrics to Cloudwatch
+    - IAM permissions must be granted in order to post metrics
+- cardano-db-sync
+  - Begin writing the chain in to a PostGres database
+    - `\${NODE_HOME}/config/pgpass-mainnet` must have a valid connection string

 To configure these services to run at start-up, run one of the following:
 ```sh